 The unfortunate part for me is that I never really knew my dad or my grandparents.
 They had all passed away by the time I was twelve.
 While I have a few memories and plenty of photographs from my childhood, I've had to learn about them through the artifacts I have in my possession, as well as conversations with my mom.

 Not one of my great-grandparents were alive by the time I was born, so I never knew them at all.
 But I feel like I'm getting to know all of them through my research and I feel much more connected to them.

 It's an unfortunate reality, and I guess that's why I've caught the genealogy bug.
 I want to know the people that I never got the chance to appreciate or even meet.
 I want to learn about the people that came before them.
 I want to understand everyone's story and ultimately how their lives and circumstances made me who I am.

-Throughout the last six years, I have learned a lot about my family, both immediate and distant.
-Learning about my own family has inspired me to pursue genealogy professionaly, to help others discover their family history and tell their stories.
+Throughout the last twelve years, I have learned a lot about my family, both immediate and distant.
+Learning about my own family inspired me to pursue genealogy professionally, to help others discover their family history and tell their stories.

 I hope hearing my story will inspire you to explore your own family history, and more importantly, to preserve the stories and artifacts of your ancestors for future generations.